CrowdHailer/Dugong/README.md

 Advanced Navigation
 -------------------
 There are several advanced navigation options.
+NOTE: If Num lock is on these commands will write a number and not act as described here.

- - Ctrl + LEFT move left to next word beginning
+ - **Ctrl + LEFT** move left to next word beginning
- - Ctrl + RIGHT move right to next word ending
+ - **Ctrl + RIGHT** move right to next word ending

  - Home = move to beginning of the line
  - End = move to the end of the line